What talents should a good beating dog have?

-There’s a general assumption that a beating dog doesn’t really need much training, and that dogs that work in the beating line are somewhat inferior to the high-powered picking-up dogs, or even the animals that sit at their masters or mistress’s shooting peg.
-Theres no competition or championship for the top beating dogs.
+It’s generally assumed that a beating dog doesn’t really need much training, and that dogs that work in the beating line are somewhat inferior to the high-powered picking-up dogs, or those that sit obediently on the peg.

-It goes without saying that a good beating dog should always hunt close to his or her master, be responsive to the whistle and never be tempted to chase anything, however irresistible it may be.
-Both hares and deer, muntjac, roe and red are all plentiful on the shoots I work on, and you can expect to encounter at least one or two on almost every drive.
-The trouble is that a drive is an intensively exciting experience for a dog, with birds flushing in all directions, lots of shouting and flag waving and numerous bangs.
-Its almost impossible to replicate such situations when training, which explains why sometimes even the best-behaved dogs go AWOL.
+A drive is an intensively exciting experience for a dog, with birds flushing in all directions, lots of shouting and flag waving and numerous bangs.
+It’s almost impossible to replicate such situations when training, which explains why sometimes even the best-behaved dogs go AWOL.

 Unusual beating breeds

-One of the attractions of beating is that canine participants needn’t be proper gundogs, and I’ve seen many unlikely characters working in the line.
+One of the attractions of beating is that the dogs involved don’t have to be traditional gundogs.
 Border collies seem to have a particular talent and enthusiasm.
 I always feel sorry for HPRs that beat, as on a typical 200-bird day they have little opportunity to point.
 I’ve no doubt, though, that they come into their own on small shoots where birds are sparse.